The History Centre houses a number of important collections relating to Philip Larkin, including:

 Philip Larkin had a huge postbag.
 Researchers wrote to him for bibliographies, prospective poets asked him to look at their work, colleagues in the literary world and antiquarian booksellers prized his advice, fans thanked him for his poetry.
 His efforts to reply to as many letters as possible are recorded in several collections.

 Interesting bundles include correspondence with John Betjeman, Brian Cox, Donald Davie, Fay Godwin, Seamus Heaney, Vikram Seth and various poetry editors during the 1970s and 1980s.
 The total now runs to several thousand items.
 The major collections of letters relate to the following correspondence:

 - James Sutton: this remarkable collection represents the single most important body of evidence relating to Larkin's formative years.
 It comprises over 200 letters written between 1938 and 1952 to Sutton, a friend from schooldays.
 They include numerous poems and drawings.
 The other side of the correspondence was purchased in 1998 and comprises 80 replies sent by Sutton over the same period, as well as over 40 postcards and cards between the two friends, some correspondence from the 1980s when they re-established contact, and some early typescript poems by Larkin.
 [U DP174 and U DP182]

 - Colin Gunner: some 34 letters (1971-1985) to another friend from schooldays, to whom Larkin was particularly frank about political and personal opinions.
 [U DP179]

-- Kenneth Hibbert: Over 30 letters and cards (1959-1985) to his insurance adviser and fellow (but somewhat more active) member of the Hull Literary Club. [see U DPL2/ and U DX176]
+- Kenneth Hibbert: over 30 letters and cards (1959-1985) to his insurance adviser and fellow (but somewhat more active) member of the Hull Literary Club.
+[U DPL2 and U DX176]

 - Ted Tarling: 24 letters and cards to the editor of the Hull-based poetry magazine Wave between 1970 and 1985.
 [U DP177]